Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series300/ex360_MP_View/ReadMe.txt

-This application demonstrates basic usage of the EMA library for opening item stream with a list of field IDs called "View" and parsing of OMM MarketPrice data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for opening item stream with a list of field IDs called "View" and parsing of OMM MarketPrice data from Data Feed Direct (LDFD), directly from an OMM Provider application, or from an Advanced Distribution Server.

 ex360_MP_View showcases usage of view request feature supported